sumdher/VSCode-on-Android/README.md

   - Complete the purchase to receive a download link with keys.
 The installation command will be automatically copied to the clipboard.
 - In **Termux**:
   - Paste the copied command and it will install the distro in the pwd.
-  - Follow the on screen instructions.
+  - Follow the on-screen instructions.
     > **Note:** The password you set for your user here during installation will also serve as your VNC password.

 ## Launching Ubuntu